chain4travel/camino-docs/docs/partners/partner-config.md

 <figcaption align="center">Fig.5: Camino Messenger Account bot wallet management</figcaption>
 </figure>

 The "Manage Bots" screen allows partners to manage the bot wallets linked to this Camino Messenger Account.
-Here's a detailed breakdown of the functions that can be enabled on this tab:

-The "Manage Bots" screen allows partners to manage the bot addresses associated with their Messenger Account on the Camino Network.
 Here's a detailed breakdown of the functions available on this tab:

 1. **Bot List**:

    - Displays the addresses of all bot wallets currently using this Messenger Account, e.g., "0xB21385af6bFD19d0E787d718FB83559e515412eB".
    - For each bot, the balance in CAM currently available in the wallet for the bot to operate is displayed (COMING SOON).

-   to operate the bot is

-   - A "Remove" button to delete the bot from the list

 2. **Add / Remove a Bot**:
    - Enter a new bot wallet address in the "Bot" field, then click the "Add" button.